aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 Structures
 ~~~~~~~~~~

-Find a structure in the graph of Section :ref:`aiidagraph` and load it.
+Find a structure in the graph of :numref:`fig_graph` and load it.
 Display its chemical formula, atomic positions and species using

 .. code:: python